ave-llan/linux-server-setup/how-to/install-postgres-and-configure.md

     sudo -u postgres createuser {username} -D -P
     ```

-3. Create a database and give ownership to your newly created user role.

-4. Require a password from the newly created user.
+3. Require a password from the newly created user.

     Open the configuration file.
     ```